ERNI-Academy/net6-automation-testware/README.md

 # Features

-Testware provides capabilities to automate:
+Testware provides capabilities to automate :

 - **Websites** (using Selenium)